-With Notevantage, I take a key selection from a non-fiction book each week and dwell on it with intensity.
+With Notevantage, we take a key selection from a non-fiction book each week and dwell on it with intensity.

-Each Note is randomly chosen which, I think, may frustrate some.
+Each Note is randomly chosen which may frustrate some.

 But the counter is that we actually pick up information randomly more often than we think – and not only do we pick it up but it sticks.